Katie Bell Flashes Her Trim Figure In Tight Leopard-Print Lingerie

 Katie Bell went full bombshell in her most recent Instagram update on Sunday.
 The brunette beauty brought the heat as she posed in a racy ensemble.

-In the sexy shots, Katie wowed her adoring fans as she flashed her trim figure in a tight leopard-print lingerie set.
+In the sexy shots, Katie wowed her adoring fans as she flaunted her trim figure in a tight leopard-print lingerie set.
 The bra featured a deep neckline which highlighted her busty chest, as well as slim straps that showed off her toned arms and shoulders.
 It also included a black layer over the top.

-The matching panties were cut high over her petite hips as she wrapped tightly around itty bitty waist and gave fans a small peek at her thighs.
+The matching panties were cut high over her petite hips as they wrapped tightly around her itty-bitty waist and gave fans a small peek at her thighs.
 She accessorized the sultry style with a dainty gold chain around her neck.
 She also wore a ring on her finger.

 In the first photo, Katie stood in front of a mirror with both of her arms resting at her sides.
 She pulled her shoulders back and pushed her chest out while arching her back slightly.
 In the background, a photographer could be seen snapping the photo.